PanJohnny/SimpleOnlineGame/README.md

 # SimpleOnlineGame
-this is just peace of software you can use on your own, you will figure out what is happening
+this is just peace of software you can use on your own, you will figure out what is happening <br>
+oh i forgot to mention if you type something in console of client it will get send to other clients <br>
+if you type in console exit it will shut down client <br>
+### Disclaimer: If you start server i dont provide option to stop it so you must terminate the process!!!
 ## ClientSideProject
 ### Client
 Basically main class that will start game and load all these things